micmejia/bible-dump/AMPC/Philippians/Phil 1.md

-[I thank my God] for your fellowship (your [^a]sympathetic cooperation and contributions and partnership) in advancing the good news (the Gospel) from the first day [you heard it] until now.
+[I thank my God] for your fellowship (your sympathetic cooperation and contributions and partnership) in advancing the good news (the Gospel) from the first day [you heard it] until now.